openstack/openstack-manuals/doc/user-guide/source/dashboard_launch_instances.rst

 Instances are virtual machines that run inside the cloud.
 You can launch an instance from the following sources:

--  Images uploaded to the OpenStack Image Service.
+-  Images uploaded to the OpenStack Image service.

 -  Image that you have copied to a persistent volume.
 The instance launches from the volume, which is provided by the ``cinder-volume``